 Costs: Variable.
 They can be expensive, starting at around £10,000.
 An alternative is to clad existing stairs with stone panels

-Buying a Staircase
+How to Buy a Staircase

-It is often the case that the striking staircases that grace the pages of this magazine have been custom-made rather than bought off the shelf, designed by the house designer or architect, or sometimes by the owners themselves.
+It is often the case that the striking staircases that grace the pages of magazines have been custom-made rather than bought off the shelf, designed by the house designer or architect, or sometimes by the owners themselves.
 However, there are specialist staircase companies out there who will also design and make a staircase.

 Those aiming to stick to a budget are well advised to ask a local joiner – or the joiner already working on their project – to help them with a design.